 These assessments enable the Council to evaluate the application and provide a basis for discussion on details of the scheme, such as the level of parking, the siting of buildings and entrances and the need for further measures to improve access arrangements to the site.
-Details of any firm proposals to improve the access to a site (particularly where included in the local transport plan) should be taken into consideration when assessing the suitability of a site for development.
+Details of any proposals to improve the access to a site (particularly where included in the Local Transport Plan) should be taken into consideration when assessing the suitability of a site for development.
+See our website Local Transport Plan - Dorset Council

-A transport assessment will normally be accompanied by a travel plan which will need to outline the way in which the transport implications of the development are going to be managed to ensure the minimum environmental, social and economic impacts.
+A travel plan will need to outline the way in which the transport implications of the development are going to be managed to ensure adverse environmental, social and economic impacts are minimised through encouraging sustainable travel patterns.
+It provides long-term management strategies for integrating proposals for sustainable travel into the planning process.